1860 United States presidential election in Pennsylvania: Results

+Results By County

+Analysis

 Pennsylvania voted for the Republican candidate, Abraham Lincoln, over the fusion ticket.
 Lincoln won Pennsylvania by a margin of 18.72%.
-Lincoln’s victory was the first of eighteen out of nineteen Republican victories in the state, as Pennsylvania would not vote Democratic again until Franklin D. Roosevelt in 1936, and would not vote for a different candidate again until Theodore Roosevelt’s third-party bid in 1912.
+Lincoln's victory was the first of eighteen out of nineteen Republican victories in the state, as Pennsylvania would not vote Democratic again until Franklin D. Roosevelt in 1936, and would not vote for a different candidate again until Theodore Roosevelt’s third-party bid in 1912.
+Lincoln fashioned his victory in Pennsylvania out of Yankee and some Scots-Irish support.

 Pennsylvania in the election was one of the four states that had a fusion ticket for the Democratic Party.
 The other three states were New Jersey, New York and Rhode Island.

-The 1860 presidential election in Pennsylvania began a trend in which the state would vote the same as nearby Michigan, as the two states would vote in lockstep with each other on all but three occasions since Lincoln’s victory - 1932, 1940, and 1976.
+The 1860 presidential election in Pennsylvania began a trend in which the state would vote the same as nearby Michigan in presidential elections, as the two states have voted for president in lockstep with each other on all but three occasions since Lincoln's victory – 1932, 1940, and 1976.